simpleviewinc/mongolayer/README.md

 * `mongolayer.Connection` - Manage the connection pool and the raw connection to MongoDB.
 The connection is aware of all of the Models that are attached to it.
 * `mongolayer.Model` - The bread-and-butter of mongolayer, your queries are executed on Models and they have fields, methods, and a ton of other features.
 These are attached to Connections.
 * `mongolayer.Document` - Base document class for all documents.
-* `model.Document` - After running a query, each row from the database is converted into the `model.Document` class specific to the model.
+* `model.Document` - After running a query, each row from the database is returned as an `instanceof` the `model.Document` class specific to the model.

 Basic application boot-up